bfreuden/helix-tutorial/README.md

 ```bash
 ./helix-admin.sh --zkSvr localhost:2181 --addCluster MYCLUSTER
 ```
-This command will only create a ``MYCLUSTER`` root znode in Zookeper with a Helix-specific layout of znodes.
+This command will only create a ``MYCLUSTER`` root znode in Zookeeper with a Helix-specific layout of znodes.

 Let's have a look at the result using zkCli:
 ```